 Affordability - A 30 year mortgage will be placed on all properties.
 The amount of the mortgage will be equal to the purchase price of the property, the rehabilitation cost, and any carrying costs.
 The mortgage will most likely consist of an amortized portion and a deferred portion of the loan.
 The deferred portion will be a second mortgage executed to recapture the outstanding balance between the amount of the first mortgage and the after rehabilitation appraisal.
 The second mortgage will become due and payable at the time the homeowner sells the property, transfers title to the property, or the property ceases to be the homeowner's primary residence.
 The funds will be returned to the NSP Program as program income and will be used for NSP eligible activities.
-Program income, regardless of the NSP program it originated from must be used to fund the next eligible NSP

-Attachment "G" program draw.
+Program draw.
 The payment of principal and interest becomes program income to the NSP Program and will be recycled for NSP eligible activities.